oxheadalpha/nft-tutorial/packages/nft-tutorial/README.md

 You will need to install `tznft` CLI tool.
-After the installation, you can invoke various commands in the form of `tznft <command> [options]`. `tznft` provides the following commands:
+After the installation, you can invoke various commands in the form of `tznft <command> [options]`. `tznft` provides the following command categories:

+- configuration and bootstraping Tezos network and configure address aliases
-- mint (contract origination) NFT with metadata command
+- generate and validate NFT collection and tokens metadata
+- create NFT collection (FA2 contract origination) and mint tokens
-- token inspection commands
+- token inspection
-- NFT transfer command
+- token transfer
-- Configuration commands to bootstrap Tezos network and configure address aliases
+- pin files and directories to [Pinata](https://www.pinata.cloud/) IPFS server

 The commands will be explained in more detail below.
 You can always run